highcharts/highcharts/docs/dashboards/types-of-components.md

     thresholdColors: ['#f45b5b', '#f7a35c', '#90ed7d']
 },
 ```
-The above code snippet used in a [KPI component example](https://www.highcharts.com/samples/embed/dashboards/components/component-kpi).
+The above code snippet as part of a [KPI component example](https://www.highcharts.com/samples/embed/dashboards/components/component-kpi).

 See the [KPI Component](https://www.highcharts.com/docs/dashboards/kpi-component) page for more information.